-My funny black and white cartoon of Bryan holding a shovel.
+My funny black and white cartoon of a guy trying to find and dig up a septic tank.
 Drawn by artist Bryan Skinnell.

 The Post Pile